peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Exceptions:</b>

  * System.OverflowException:
-This object's value is infinity or NaN.
+This object's value is infinity or not-a-number (NaN).

 ### ToEIntegerExact